cross-team/thor/README.md

 ### Build Thor Packages

-Change folders to the following folders and run a build
+Change to the following folders and run a build

 ```text
 navigate to: packages/franklin-thor